asasine/WordleSolver/.github/ISSUE_TEMPLATE/missing-word.md

 **Missing words**
 - Words

-**Was this word missing from wordle's dictionary?
+**Was this word missing from wordle's word list?
 Or was it missing from the solver's?**